zmarty/zmarty.github.io/_posts/2025-11-15-llm-inference-guide.md

 In this post, I'll walk you through the essentials of running large language models locally.
 We'll cover the hardware options ranging from consumer GPUs to unified memory systems, explore the leading inference engines (vLLM, SGLang, llama.cpp, and more), and dive deep into quantization techniques that can make the difference between fitting a model in your VRAM or not.

 If you are completely new to this world of LLM inference and just want to get started with running models locally then download [LM Studio](https://lmstudio.ai/), which has backends like llama.cpp and MLX that will run on any hardware.
-Another option is [ollama](https://ollama.com/), but I am hesitant to recommend it because they are perceived as taking open source projects and turning them into a closed off walled garden with a custom API.

 ### Inference engines